basisjs/articles/en-US/tutorial/part1/index.md

 <h1>Hello, {name}!</h1>
 ```

-TODO markers - special inserts are used in the template.
-They are used to obtain links on certain parts of the template and placement values.
-These inserts are specified in curly brackets.
-In this case, we have added a `{name}`, insert the values ​​as plain text.
+To place binded values (bindings) somewhere in a templates one uses markers They look like a string in the curly brackets.
+In this case, we have added a `{name}` marker, which inserts the value as plain text.
+Also, the markers are used to obtain links on certain parts of the template, but more on that later.

-Description Template looks like a description of the format of other template systems.
-But unlike them, `basis.js` template works with` DOM` nodes.
-For a description of this item `<h1>` will be created, which will contain three text node `Hello,`, `{name}` and `!`.
-The first and last are static, and the text will not change.
-But the average value will be marked from (will change its property `nodeValue`).
+That template description is similar to formats used in other template systems.
+But unlike many of them, `basis.js` template engine works with `DOM` nodes.
+For the current template description there will be created an `<h1>` element, which will contain three text nodes `Hello,`, `{name}` and `!`.
+The first and the last node are static, and their text remain unchanged.
+But the middle one will get its value from the representaion (the `nodeValue` property of the corresponding `DOM` node will be changed).

 But enough words, let's update the page and look at the result!

-TODO Now add a field that will introduce the name and that it is substituted in the title.
+Now add an input field to enter a name.
+And we'll see how the title is changed.
 Let's start with a template:

 ```html
 <b:style src="./hello.css"/>